sbmlteam/libsbml/README.txt

 1.2 Windows
 -----------

+We should point out at the outset that the main developers have been using only Windows XP, and do not have direct experience building libSBML under other versions of Windows.
+Users do report some success on other versions of Windows, but your mileage may vary.

 Download and run the self-extracting windows installer for libSBML.
 There are debug (libsbmld) and release (libsbml) versions of libSBML, with .dll and .lib files for both versions in the 'win32/bin'